1st March 2009

 pp5533b116.gif

-Resistant materials at GCSE covers the knowledge of the various woods you might have used in the last 3 or 4 years, the metals commonly used for manufacturing commercial products ~ (perhaps several of your own projects too) ~ and a variety of common plastics.
+Resistant materials at GCSE covers the knowledge of the various woods you might have used in the last three or four years, the metals commonly used for manufacturing commercial products ~ (perhaps several of your own projects too) ~ and a variety of common plastics.

 Modern products use materials that are constantly being altered either to make the manufacturing more cost-effective or to make the products more durable.
 Manufacturing processes are therefore constantly being improved but your studies should give you a basic understanding of processes such as injection moulding, casting, welding and brazing and the reasons why one process is more suited to a product than another.